-My name is Mrs Hammond and I have been a teacher at Bradley Barton School for the past ten years.
+My name is Mrs Hammond and I have been a teacher at Bradley Barton School for the past eleven years.
 I have been in education for the past 16 years and have worked with children across all ages from 3-11.
 I have a degree in Curriculum Studies and a Masters in Education.
 I am the Initial Teacher Trainer and help to develop and support PGCE and BEd students from Exeter and Plymouth University.
 I am also the ECT Mentor for newly qualified teachers in our school.
 Being a teacher is a huge passion and drive of mine and I consider myself very fortunate to have a job which brings me immense joy and reward.
 I am currently learning about dyslexia and the importance of promoting language in the classroom.

 Learning to Learn